Active Topology Inference using Network Coding: Inferring Trees

-Alg.~\ref{alg-binaryLossy} presents the modifications required for Alg.~\ref{alg-binaryLossless} to be able to infer binary trees with lossy links.
-The only difference is that in each iteration, we send $M$ instead of one probe packets from each source.
-Alg.~\ref{alg-binaryLossy} has an associated probability of error, since a leaf might not receive the ``correct'' probe packet\footnote{For example, in a given iteration, an error may occur either because a node does not receive any probe packet (which can be made arbitrarily small by increasing the number of probe packets $M$) or, because it belongs in $\mathcal{L}_3$ but happens to receive only $x_1$ or only $x_2$ packets.
+{\em Performance:} Alg.~\ref{alg-binaryLossy} has an associated probability of error, since a leaf might not receive the ``correct'' probe packet\footnote{In a given iteration, an error may occur either because a leaf does not receive any packet (which can be made arbitrarily small by increasing the number of probes $M$) or, because it belongs to $\mathcal{L}_3$ but happens to receive only $x_1$ or only $x_2$ packets.
 This probability decreases very fast as $M$ increases, as observed in the simulations of Section \ref{sec-simul}.}.
-Note that the number of packets $M$ required to infer the topology within a desired error probability, is much smaller than the number of packets required by methods that collect a statistically significant number of packets and perform estimation.
-For our algorithm to operate correctly, it suffices that each node receives {\em at least one} probe packet from each of the sources it is connected to (nodes in $\mathcal{L}_1$ or $\mathcal{L}_2$ are connected to one source, $S_1$ or $S_2$ respectively, while nodes in $\mathcal{L}_3$ to two sources).
+For our algorithm to operate correctly, it suffices that each receiver receives {\em at least one} packet from each of the sources it is connected to.
+Nodes in $\mathcal{L}_1$ or $\mathcal{L}_2$ are connected to one source ($S_1$ or $S_2$), while nodes in $\mathcal{L}_3$ to two sources.
+In general, the number of probes $M$ required per iteration in order to have one ``success'' is a random variable that depends on the topology.
+For general trees, the distribution of this random variable is difficult to characterize precisely, but upper bounds can be provided.
+In particular, we need every path (from each source to each receiver) to work at least once.
+Different paths have different probability of success depending on their length ($l_P$) and the probability of loss on every link across the path ($p_i$ for link $i$): $P=(1-p_1)\cdots(1-p_{l_P})$.
+Let $P_{min}$ be the minimum probability of success across all paths.
+Then $M$ is a geometric random variable with success probability $P_{min}$.
+Therefore, $E[M]=1/{P_{min}}$, $var[M]=(1-P_{min})/P^2_{min}$, and $Pr(|M-E[M]|\geq m)\leq var[M]/m^2$.
+An example computation for the exact probability of error in a specific topology (tree of Fig.~\ref{fig-binaryExample}) is provided in Appendix A. Note that in general, $M$ is much smaller compared to the methods that collect a statistically significant number of packets and perform estimation.